sekrupke/chatgpt-customer-app-experiment/README.md

 ### Problems
 * First generated CSS Style not fit the design we wanted at all (we gave him a brand name)
 * Style was first not found on website (404), style link and placement of style.css was false

+# Final results
+The final results will be shown here...